-2-48 Moves the concurrency requirements for the Greater Pine Island Planning Community (GPI) to LDC chapter 33.
-2-50 Requires the County to include GPI traffic counts in the County concurrency management report based upon the process described in §33-1011.
-10-7 Establishes that the Development Standards provisions of Chapter 10 are applicable in the Greater Pine Island Planning Community 10-294 Proposed language will establish a reminder about the GPI Chapter 33 provisions applicable to the continuation of existing street patterns.
-10-296 Proposed language will establish a reminder about the GPI Chapter 33 provisions applicable to street design and construction.
-10-416 Deletes provisions in Chapter 10 applicable to GPI waterway buffers and moves them to Chapter 33.
-10-621 Proposed language will establish a reminder about the GPI Chapter 33 additional design standards for commercial buildings.
-14-1 Establishes that the Environmental provisions of Chapter 14 are applicable in the Greater Pine Island Planning Community 14-374 Defines "Greater Pine Island" 14-377 Eliminates the existing exemption for single-family residential properties on all coastal islands, including GPI, and will require compliance with the tree removal provisions of Chapter 14 (ie. all single-family residential property on the coastal islands will be required to comply with the tree removal provisions; but only properties over 2 acres will be required to comply in GPI); Allows removal of trees on agricultural property within GPI in compliance with Chapter 33.
-14-412 Proposed language will establish a reminder about the GPI Chapter 33 provisions applicable agricultural notices of clearing.
-30-2 Defines "Greater Pine Island" 30-55 Makes a conclusory statement about the status of nonconforming off-site directional signs and billboards on GPI.
+- 2-48 Moves the concurrency requirements for the Greater Pine Island Planning Community (GPI) to LDC chapter 33. - 2-50 Requires the County to include GPI traffic counts in the County concurrency management report based upon the process described in §33-1011. - 10-7 Establishes that the Development Standards provisions of Chapter 10 are applicable in the Greater Pine Island Planning Community. - 10-416 Deletes provisions in Chapter 10 applicable to GPI waterway buffers and moves them to Chapter 33. - 14-1 Establishes that the Environmental provisions of Chapter 14 are applicable in the Greater Pine Island Planning Community. - 14-374 Defines "Greater Pine Island". - 14-377 Eliminates the existing exemption for single-family residential properties on all coastal islands, including GPI, and will require compliance with the tree removal provisions of Chapter 14 (i.e. all single-family residential property on the coastal islands will be required to comply with the tree removal provisions; but only properties over 2 acres will be required to comply in GPI); Allows removal of trees on agricultural property within GPI in compliance with Chapter 33. - 30-2 Defines "Greater Pine Island". - 30-56 Establishes that the Sign provisions of Chapter 30 are applicable in the Greater Pine Island Planning Community. - 33-1001 Establishes the purpose and intent of the Greater Pine Island Planning Community provisions contained in Article III, Chapter 33. - 33-1002 Establishes the boundary of the GPI Planning Community and the applicability of the proposed regulations. - 33-1003 Establishes several definitions applicable in GPI. - 33-1011 Sets forth the GPI traffic concurrency management provisions and growth limitations.